-The falling cost of information followed Moore's law, which said that the price performance of microprocessors doubled every 18 months.
-Starting in the 1950s, mainframe computers cost \$10 million/MIPS (Million Instructions Processed per Second).
-By 1996, the comparable cost for the readily available PC was at \$1/MIPS.
+The falling cost of information followed Moore's Law, which said that the price performance of microprocessors doubled every 18 months.
+Starting in the 1950s, mainframe computers cost \$10 million dollars per MIPS (million instructions processed per second).
+By 1996 the comparable cost for the readily available PC was at \$1 per MIPS.

-While the computer has been contributing to information productivity since the 1950s and has experienced the cost reduction due to Moore's law, the resulting global economic productivity gains were slow to be realized.
-Until the late 1990s, networks were rigid and closed, and time to implement changes in the telecommunication industry was measured in decades.
+While the computer has been contributing to information productivity since the 1950s and has experienced the cost reduction due to Moore's Law, the resulting global economic productivity gains were slow to be realized.
+Until the late 1990s, networks were rigid and closed, and time to implement changes in the THE WORLD WIDE WEB 11 telecommunication industry was measured in decades.
 Since then, the Web has become the "grim reaper" of information inefficiency.
 For the first time, ordinary people had real power over information production and dissemination.
 As the cost of information dropped, the microprocessor in effect gave ordinary people control over information about consumer products.

-What makes the Web such a catalyst for change is its ability to take advantage of the marginal cost of information both for business-to-consumer (B2C) and business-to-business (B2B).
+What makes the Web such a catalyst for change is its ability to take advantage of the marginal cost of information for both business-to-consumer (B2C) and business-to-business (B2B).
 While traditional company clerks once used electrons over the phone system circuit switching technology, today's service workers can now process multiple orders acquired through automatic services through intelligent software using photons over IP packet switching.
 Thus, the Web is the least expensive of all communication media and is a natural marketplace.